 - Make small walnut size balls from the dough using oiled hands.

-- Fry on low heat till brown.
-Some of the balls will get a crack and that’s fine.
+- Fry on medium heat till brown.
+If the oil is not enough hot, the dough will start spreading in the oil.
+Even if the oil is hot enough, some of the balls will get a crack and that’s fine.
 Drain them on paper towel.

 - To serve, drizzle the fried balls with the remaining syrup.
 Top it with some desiccated coconuts and powdered sugar.

-- Rotana is crisp from outside and soft from inside.
+- Garhwali Rotana (Sweet Flour Dumplings) is crisp from outside and soft from inside.

 - You can change the flavor as per your liking.
 Saunf is a great substitute for elaichi.